Dimetrodon: Teeth

 The size of the teeth varies greatly along the length of the jaws, lending Dimetrodon its name, which means "two measures of tooth" in reference to sets of small and large teeth.
-One or two pairs of caniniforms (large pointed canine-like teeth) extend from the maxilla.
+One or two pairs of caniniforms (large, pointed, canine-like teeth) extend from the maxilla.
 Large incisor teeth are also present at the tips of the upper and lower jaws, rooted in the premaxillae and dentary bones.
-Small teeth are present around the maxillary "step" and behind the caniniforms, becoming smaller further back in the jaw.
+Small teeth are present around the maxillary "step" and behind the caniforms, becoming smaller further back in the jaw.

 Many teeth are widest at their midsections and narrow closer to the jaws, giving them the appearance of a teardrop.
-Teardrop-shaped teeth are unique to Dimetrodon and other closely related sphenacodontids, and help distinguish them from other early synapsids.
+Teardrop-shaped teeth are unique to Dimetrodon and other closely related sphenacodontids, which helps to distinguish them from other early synapsids.
 As in many other early synapsids, the teeth of most Dimetrodon species are serrated at their edges.
 The serrations of Dimetrodon teeth were so fine that they resembled tiny cracks.
 The dinosaur Albertosaurus had similarly crack-like serrations, but, at the base of each serration was a round void, which would have functioned to distribute force over a larger surface area and prevent the stresses of feeding from causing the crack to spread through the tooth.
 Unlike Albertosaurus, Dimetrodon teeth lacked adaptations that would stop cracks from forming at their serrations.
 The teeth of D. teutonis lack serrations, but still have sharp edges.

 A 2014 study shows that Dimetrodon was in an arms race against its prey.
-The smaller species, D. milleri, had no serrations, since it ate small prey.
+The smaller species, D. milleri, had no tooth serrations because it ate small prey.
 As prey grew larger, several Dimetrodon species started developing serrations on their teeth and increasing in size.
 For instance, D. limbatus had enamel serrations that helped it cut through flesh (which were similar to the serrations that can be found on Secodontosaurus).
 The second-largest species, D. grandis, has denticle serrations similar to those of sharks and theropod dinosaurs, making its teeth even more specialized for slicing through flesh.
-As Dimetrodons prey grew larger, the various species responded by evolving into larger sizes and developing ever-sharper teeth.
+As Dimetrodons prey grew larger, the various species responded by growing to larger sizes and developing ever-sharper teeth.
+The thickness and mass of the teeth of Dimetrodon may also have been an adaptation for increasing dental longevity.